Assistant Practitioner (Level 5)

 • enquiries and university interview arranged no later than 2 months prior to intake

-• and final uclan application form stage completed no later than 1 month prior to intake.
+• final uclan application form stage completed no later than 1 month prior to intake.

 • See presentation slides for 2024/25 specific deadlines.